BaanuSai/Spotify-Power-BI-Analytics/README.md

 This project builds an interactive music data dashboard using Power BI, ChatGPT, and custom visuals.

-**Key steps:
+Key steps:

 Download Spotify data and enrich it with album cover URLs using ChatGPT.
 Design a captivating background image in PowerPoint.
 Create and refine visuals in Power BI for an informative display.

 Requirements:

-Power BI Desktop, Python, basic understanding of Power BI and Python (optional).
+Power BI Desktop, Python, basic understanding of Power BI and Python.
 Data: "Most Streamed Spotify Songs of 2023" from Kaggle.